sandipkumardey/sandipkumardey/README.md

 - Currently in my 3nd yr of engineering, (Been into Web3 space for more than last 3yrs)

-- Started contributing to open-source from Jun this Year.
+- Started contributing to open-source from Jun last Year.

 Let's connect and explore synergies.